 Understanding Linear Magnification:

 Linear magnification refers to the change in size of an object when viewed through a lens or optical system.
-It is a measure of how much larger or smaller an object appears compared to its actual size.
+It indicates the extent to which an object appears enlarged or reduced in size relative to its true dimensions.
 Linear magnification is often expressed as a ratio or a fraction, indicating the degree of enlargement or reduction.

 Properties of Linear Magnification: